Kyslik/column-sortable/README.md

 ### Font Awesome support

-Install [Font-awesome](https://github.com/FortAwesome/Font-Awesome) for visual joy.
+Install [Font-Awesome](https://github.com/FortAwesome/Font-Awesome) for visual joy.
+Search "sort" in [cheatsheet](http://fortawesome.github.io/Font-Awesome/cheatsheet/) and see used icons (12) yourself.
 ## Usage

 First of all, include `Sortable` trait inside your `Eloquent` model(s).